-Jim has published his work in leading journals such as Psychological Review, Nature Human Behaviour, the Journal of Personality and Social Psychology, the Journal of Experimental Psychology: General, and Bioethics.
+Jim has published his work in leading journal such as Psychological Review, the Journal of Personality and Social Psychology, Bioethics, Nature Human Behavior, and the Journal of Experimental Psychology: General.
 His research has been featured in The Times, The Guardian, The Daily Mail, The New York Times, Scientific American, and more.

 Jim has received early career awards from the three largest international societies in social psychology: the 2020 Early Career Award from the European Association of Social Psychology, the 2021 “Rising Star” Award from the Association for Psychological Science; and the 2021 Early Career Trajectory Award from the Society for Personality and Social Psychology.
 In addition, Jim’s joint-first-authored paper in Psychological Review received the 2019 Wegner Theoretical Innovation Award from the Society for Personality and Social Psychology.
 Finally, Jim received the University of Kent’s Starting Researcher Prize, and has won the Philip Leverhulme Prize in recognition of his internationally recognized early career contributions to psychology.

 Jim’s current work on moral psychology and AI is funded through the Economic and Social Research Council and the Leverhulme Trust.

 Jim is interested in all areas of moral psychology and the intersection of psychology and philosophy, though his main lines of research are on:

 Jim welcomes prospective doctoral students to contact him if they are interested in these questions or other related topics in moral psychology.